Sudheesh2609/DENT-Protocol/docs/implementation-guides/EV_Charging/EV_Charging_and_Battery-Swapping-Worlflow.md

-# EV Charging & Battery Swapping Application Workflow #1
+# EV Charging and Battery Swapping Application Workflow #1

 ## Overview
 This document outlines the workflow for Electric Vehicle (EV) Charging and Battery Swapping using the DENT Protocol.
 The workflow includes interactions between the provider and the User for search, select, block, and completing the session.

-Bear in mind, this is just an example workflow for a simple EV Charing and Battery Swapping workflow between a `User` and a `Provider`.
+Bear in mind that this is just an example workflow for a simple EV Charing and Battery swap workflow between a `User` and a `Provider`.
 (Note: Here, User -> Electric Vehicle Owner/User and Provider -> EV Chraging Provider or Battery Swapping Service Provider)

 A typical workflow for EV Charging & Battery Swapping consists of the following steps:

 #### Step 1: User searches for EV Chargers
-The user provides his/her current location and specific requirements (These requirements will act as filters for EV Charging Providers such as amount of energy user needs in kwh) to find the nearest EV Chargers to charge his/her EV
+The user provides current location and specific requirements (These requirements will act as filters for EV Charging Providers such as amount of energy user needs in kwh) to find the nearest EV Chargers to charge his/her EV

 #### Step 2: Provider sends catalogs of EV Chargers nearby
 The provider platform (BPP) sends all the nearby Providers and their catalogs to the user.